telerik/kendo-react-inputs/docs/slider/index.md

 ### Ticks

 Along the track, the ticks indicate the values resulting from each incremented pre-defined step.

+**Placement**

 Ticks are configured through the [`tickPlacement`]({% slug api_slider_kendouiforreact %}#tickplacement-stringdefault-both) property.
 They can be set to appear along the upper side or bottom side of a horizontal Slider, on the left or right side of a vertical Slider, or on both sides of the track.
 If necessary, they can be set not to show at all.

 ```html-preview
   <div id="app"></div>